Ranjita08/git-github/README.md

 _scrapy crawl [pjm] -a market_data_type=[dah] -a start_date=[2019-12-01] -a end_date=[2019-12-01]_

+## Testing
+> Check for the data in Statuses table.
+> Check for the data in aws s3.

 - To validate the data in s3, run the command from "evods-iso\automation\scripts" path:

 _python [validation_pjm.py] 2019-12-01 2019-12-01 dah_